birukyemane/weather-app-server/README.md

 # features

-* REST APIs for fetching and updating temperatrue observations
+* provides REST APIs for fetching and updating temperatrue observations
+* The data is permanently saved to a database

 # Technolgies
 * Express